 What is the Role of a Trustee?

 The trustee is in charge of administering a trust in accordance with the terms of the trust instrument, Federal Law, and North Carolina law.
 There are many different types of trusts including revocable living trusts, irrevocable trusts, Medicaid Asset Protection Trusts, and Special Needs Trusts (also called Supplement Needs Trusts).
 The role of the trustee will vary depending on the type of trust, assets in the trust, and the needs of the beneficiaries.
+We regularly represent trustees with wide variety of roles, as well as act as trustee ourselves for certain trusts.

 Common Trust Administration Duties